aaradhy25tiwari/Data-Analytics-using-python/README.md

-# Data-Analytics-using-python-CODSOFT-
+# Data-Analytics-using-python-CODSOFT
-This repository contains my projects related to Data Science
+This repository contains my projects related to Data Science using JuPyter